toolpath/syil/README.md

 The spindle rotation command requires some kind of update from Mr. Chen.
 I installed it, but haven't had time to play with that yet.

 PRs are more than welcome.
 I've been using these for several months and haven't had any problems, but use at your own risk.
-Run all the macros in MPG Dry Run mode untill you're sure they work.
+Run all the macros in MPG Dry Run mode until you're sure they work.
 Don't blame me if you crash your machine or break a probe-tip :)